jhucsf/fall2020/resources/exam3review.md

 (b) Show a proposed format for a virtual address, showing the ranges of address bits used for the page offset and the index at each level of the hierarchy.

-(c) Explain why, from a practical standpoint, to support an effective virtual address space of less than 2<sup>64</sup> bytes.
+(c) Explain why, from a practical standpoint, it might be a good idea to support an effective virtual address space of less than 2<sup>64</sup> bytes.